 Benefits of Usability Testing

-Usability testing has five major advantages over the other methods of examining a product's user experience, like a questionnaire:
+Usability testing has five major advantages over the other methods of examining a product's user experience (such as questionnaires or surveys):

 - Usability testing provides an unbiased, accurate, and direct examination of your product or website’s user experience.
 By testing its usability on a sample of actual users who are detached from the amount of emotional investment your team has put into creating and designing the product or website, their feedback can resolve most of your team’s internal debates.

 - Usability testing is convenient.
 To conduct your study, all you have to do is find a quiet room and bring in portable recording equipment.
 If you don’t have recording equipment, someone on your team can just take notes.

 - Usability testing can tell you what your users do on your site or product and why they take these actions.

 - Usability testing lets you address your product’s or website’s issues before you spend a ton of money creating something that ends up having a poor design.

 - For your business, intuitive design boosts customer usage and their results, driving demand for your product.

 Usability testing sounds great in theory, but what value does it provide in practice?
 Here's what it can do to actually make a difference for your product:

 1. Identify points of friction in the usability of your product.